Birds of Tommy Thompson Park

 In 2000 Tommy Thompson Park / Leslie Street Spit was declared a Globally Significant Important Bird Area by BirdLife International.
 This designation was due to the globally significant numbers of nesting colonial waterbirds; the nationally significant numbers of waterfowl during migration and over winter; and the large concentrations of songbirds during migration.

-TTP is an amazing spot to bird watch - over 300 species of birds have been recorded at TTP, including at least 55 breeding species.
+TTP is an amazing spot to bird watch - 316 species of birds have been recorded at TTP, including at least 55 breeding species.
 The park is an important stopover during migration for many bird species that need to rest and refuel to continue their migration.
 In addition to many species of songbirds, migrations also include raptors, waterfowl and shorebirds.

 The Tommy Thompson Park Bird Research Station is dedicated to the understanding and protection of birds and their habitats through monitoring, education and research.

 Habitat enhancements at TTP have targeted several bird species.
 Large scale projects, such as wetland creation, have targeted a range of species, birds included.
 Around the Cell One Wetland a bank was constructed to target nesting Bank Swallows and was an immediate success - just days after completion swallows were observed digging nests.

 Small bird boxes throughout the site are used by Tree Swallows and hopefully in the future, Eastern Bluebirds.
 American Kestrel, Owl and waterfowl boxes for cavity nesters have also been installed in various locations throughout the park.
 Occasionally bird boxes benefit other wildlife, such as deer mice that have used boxes as nests.
 Duck platforms or tubes have been situated in strategic locations around the Cell One Wetland to encourage marsh nesting waterfowl.